Get the In-depth Meta Ads Checklist for Optimization

 Did you know that photo-only ads drive more unique traffic than any other format?
 Photo ads remain to be a great format, especially when you want to increase awareness about a new product.

-To make it more effective, make sure that the images you use are high resolution.
+To make it more effective, make sure that the images you use are high-resolution.
 Show people using the product, with less text, and shot with a single focal point.
-Don’t forget to experiment.
+Try to experiment.

-Video ads are among the most effective formats to capture people’s attention.
-What’s great is that you can do it with a smartphone, a creative app, and a great idea and you’re off with a video ad that can generate awareness and sales.
+Video ads are among the most effective formats that capture people’s attention.
+What’s great is that you can do it with a smartphone, a creative app, and a great idea; and you’re off with a video ad that can generate awareness and sales.